-- A. NOAA divers may apply to their UDS for a Special Task Endorsement (STE) for one (1) or more specific tasks which are above or beyond the fundamentals of scuba diving (e.g., use of lift bags to move >100 lbs. underwater). - B. Such requests must include a rationale/justification for the endorsement, a detailed outline of the training to be conducted including, but not limited to, the number of hours of classroom and practical instruction, location, and number of training dives to be performed; topside and underwater skills to be performed; and the name and credentials of instructors involved in the training.

-- A. Unit Diving Supervisor.
+- 2.19.1 General. - NOAA divers may apply to their UDS for a Special Task Endorsement (STE) for one (1) or more specific tasks which are above or beyond the fundamentals of scuba diving (e.g., use of lift bags to move >100 lbs. underwater). - B. Such requests must include a rationale/justification for the endorsement, a detailed outline of the training to be conducted including, but not limited to, the number of hours of classroom and practical instruction, location, and number of training dives to be performed; topside and underwater skills to be performed; and the name and credentials of instructors involved in the training. - 2.19.2 Responsibilities. - A. Unit Diving Supervisor.
 The UDS will review the request and, if deemed complete and appropriate, forward it with a recommendation to the appropriate LODO for review and approval. - B. If approved, the LODO will issue the STE to the diver with a copy to the UDS.
-The UDS will then be responsible to update the STE in both the Unit Log and send a copy to support.ndc@noaa.gov so the STE can be included in the NOAA Diver Database.
+The UDS will then be responsible to update the STE in both the Unit Log and the NOAA Diver Database.